A/B Test

 Multivariate tests

 The multivariate test measures the effects of several changes on the same page.
-For example, you can change fonts, the color of your text, call-to-action texts and many other elements
+For example, you can change fonts, the colour of your text, call-to-action texts and many other elements

 Enough traffic is the key

 If your website is not generating enough traffic, you should consider investing in paid advertising or SEO first to increase your visitor numbers.
-Once you have reached the necessary traffic level, you can still run A/B tests to get the most out of your store visitors.
+Once you have reached the necessary traffic level, you can still perform A/B tests to get the most out of your shop visitors.

 A/B tests with low traffic: what you need to watch out for

-However, increasing traffic in your store can be a lengthy undertaking.
-Especially if you focus on SEO , it can take several months before you notice any noticeable differences.
-So what should you do if you want to optimize your store using A/B tests despite low traffic?
+However, increasing traffic in your shop can be a lengthy endeavour.
+Especially if you are focussing on SEO , it can take several months before you notice any noticeable differences.
+So what should you do if you want to optimise your shop using A/B tests despite low traffic?

-The good news is that you can use this tool even with relatively few store visitors.
-However, there are a few things you should keep in mind when optimizing your site with low traffic through A/B testing.
+The good news is that you can use this tool even with relatively few shop visitors.
+However, to optimise your site with low traffic through A/B testing, you should keep a few things in mind.

-The more aspects you test on a page, the more traffic is required in total until your results are statistically significant.
+The more aspects you test on a page, the more traffic is required overall for your results to be statistically significant.
 Instead, focus on simple A/B tests in which you test a maximum of one website element.

 Test your top pages